How to Use Proxy with Python Requests

 While using the Requests library, you can set multiple sessions and switch between them.
 This will allow you to configure your connections in the way that you need.

-Advanced Proxy Techniques
+Advanced Techniques for Proxy Management

 In addition to the topics we’ve covered, many other ways to use proxies with the Requests library exist.
 Let’s take a look at how to use environment variables to simplify your code and how to rotate proxies.

-Rotate Proxies with Python
+Rotating Proxies with Python

 To use rotating proxies, you can use the previous examples.
 Just replace the specific proxy with a server URL: